Odin-SMR/hermod/Documentation/odin.hermod.rst

         $ cd src/odin.hermod
         $ ../../bin/odinpy setup.py bdist_egg

-To install an egg in a productoin environment.
+To install an egg in a production environment.

 .. code-block:: txt